ADULT ADHD AND ASSOCIATED PROBLEMS

 1. A two-hour assessment which includes a semi-structured clinical interview for ADHD, discussing other significant life history events, and current symptoms of other mental health problems.

 3. A review of symptoms present prior to age 12 by interviewing someone who knew the person as a child (such as a parent, caregiver, or sibling) and any available documentation such as school or other assessment reports.
+Evidence of childhood symptoms is a requirement for diagnosis.

 4. A 30-minute feedback session.